-This makes fundamental sense under the tax rules because you should only pay taxes on your appreciation.
+This makes fundamental sense under the tax rules because you should only pay taxes on your appreciation, not the gross proceeds.

-Now, what constitutes a recognition event that would trigger a tax hit?
+Now, what constitutes a recognition event that would trigger a taxable gain?
 Under the tax rules, a recognition event occurs when you sell or exchange your property.
-This means under a few examples:
+This could happen under a few different scenarios: